wasp-lang/wasp/web/docs/introduction/what-is-wasp.md

 - security best practices,
 - and more.

-You don't need to write any code for these features, Wasp will take care of it for you 🤯
+You don't need to write any code for these features, Wasp will take care of it for you 🤯 And what's even better, Wasp also maintains the code for you, so you don't have to worry about keeping up with the latest security best practices.
+As Wasp updates, so does your app.

 ### But what does it look like?